 Fig. 44 shows the expected average stabilized front side cell efficiencies of state-of-the-art mass production lines for double-sided contact and rear-contact cells on different wafer materials.
 The plot shows that there is potential for all technologies to improve their performance.
 N-type cells show the highest efficiency potential.
-N type PERC, PERL, or PERT cells are expected to show a higher efficiency potential than p-type cells compared to the 9th edition, This is mainly due to the expected introduction of passivated contact cell concepts as discussed in Fig. 41b.
+N type PERC, PERL, or PERT cells are expected to show a higher efficiency potential than p-type cells compared to the 9th edition.
+This is mainly due to the expected introduction of passivated contact cell concepts as discussed in Fig. 41b.
 We found that p- and n-type mono cells will reach 23.5% and 24.1% in 2029 with PERC, PERL, or PERT processes.
 Other n-type-based cell concepts like SHJ and back-contact cells, will reach higher efficiencies of up to 25.5%.
-BSF cell technology is expected to approach an efficiency of up to 20% with mc-Si and 21.5% with mono-Si material.
+Nevertheless, the color marking shows for HJT that reaching 24% and beyond in mass production is not yet ready for roll out whereas the improvements for all other cell concepts might be rolled out faster as indicated by the color marking.
+BSF cell techno-logy is expected to approach an efficiency of up to 20% with mc-Si and 21.5% with mono-Si material.

-Fig. 45a, Fig. 45b, and Fig. 45c show the corresponding development of module power of typical 60-, 72- and 144 half-cell modules respectively for 156.75 x 156.75 mm cells, considering the cell efficiencies shown in Fig. 44 and the cell-to-module power ratios shown in Fig. 35.
+Fig. 45a, Fig. 45b, and Fig. 45c show the corresponding development of module power of typical 60-, 72- and 144 half-cell modules respectively for 156.75 x 156.75 mm2 cells, considering the cell efficiencies shown in Fig. 44 and the cell-to-module power ratios shown in Fig. 35.